remotely-save/remotely-save/README.md

 - You can configure sync on save in settings.
 - In sync on save mode, if any error occurs, the plugin would **fail silently**.

+## Config Folder / Files and Bookmarks

+By default, the plugin doesn't sync config folder / files of obsidian (normally `.obsidian` folder) because it's one of the hidden files.

+However, in the latest version, you can enable syncing config folder in settings.
+Please be aware that it's an experimental feature.
+Notably some config files' modified times are changed everytime when Obsidian is opened, and this destroys the assumptions of the plugin, so some information may not be synced properly.

+Moreover, the bookmarks of Obsidian are actually stored in `.obsidian/bookmarks.json` file.
+You can also set syncing this file (instead of the whole config folder) in settings.
+The plugin will keep the latest modified one across devices.

-## How To Deal With Hidden Files Or Folders
+## Hidden Files Or Folders

 **By default, all files or folder starting with `.` (dot) or `_` (underscore) are treated as hidden files, and would NOT be synced.** It's useful if you have some files just staying locally.
 But this strategy also means that themes / other plugins / settings of this plugin would neither be synced.

-In the latest version, you can change the settings to allow syncing `_` files or folders, as well as `.obsidian` special config folder (but not any other `.` files or folders).
+In the latest version, you can change the settings to allow syncing `_` files or folders, as well as `.obsidian` special config folder as described above (but not any other `.` files or folders).

 ## PRO Features